 Our sources of cash liquidity include our cash and cash equivalents.
-We believe that our cash and cash equivalents as of June 30, 2022 will be sufficient to fund the current requirements of working capital and other financial commitments, including our operating lease obligations, into 2023.
+We believe that our cash and cash equivalents as of September 30, 2022 will be sufficient to fund the current requirements of working capital and other financial commitments, including our long-term debt and operating lease obligations, into 2023.
 Based on our current business plan, we believe that there is substantial doubt as to whether our existing cash and cash equivalents will be sufficient to meet our obligations as they become due within one year from the date the unaudited condensed consolidated financial statements are issued.